John Horton Conway: Number theory

 As a graduate student, he proved one case of a conjecture by Edward Waring, that every integer could be written as the sum of 37 numbers each raised to the fifth power, though Chen Jingrun solved the problem independently before Conway's work could be published.
 In 1972, Conway proved that a natural generalization of the Collatz problem is algorithmically undecidable.
 Related to that, he developed the esoteric programming language FRACTRAN.
 While lecturing on the Collatz conjecture, Terence Tao (who was taught by him in graduate school) mentioned Conway's result and said that he was "always very good at making extremely weird connections in mathematics".

 Algebra

-Conway wrote a textbook on Stephen Kleene's theory of state machines, and published original work on algebraic structures, focusing particularly on quaternions and octonions.
-Together with Neil Sloane, he invented the icosians.
+Conway published original work on algebraic structures, focusing particularly on quaternions and octonions.

 Analysis

 He invented his base 13 function as a counterexample to the converse of the intermediate value theorem: the function takes on every real value in each interval on the real line, so it has a Darboux property but is not continuous.